Alabama and Gulf Coast Railway: Current railroad

-In 1997, when BNSF spun off the route between Kimbrough and Pensacola, the Alabama and Gulf Coast was formed to take over operations.
+In 1997, when BNSF spun off the route between Kimbrough and Pensacola, the Alabama & Gulf Coast was formed to take over operations.
 In 2003, BNSF sold additional trackage to the AGR: a line between Kimbrough and Columbus, Mississippi, as well as isolated trackage near Mobile, Alabama formerly part of the Alabama, Tennessee and Northern Railroad.
 As part of this deal, the AGR gained trackage rights on BNSF between Columbus and Amory and on the Norfolk Southern Railway between Mobile and Kimbrough.

 In 2002, the AGR, which had been formerly owned by States Rail, Inc., a short-line holding company, was acquired by RailAmerica.
 In late 2012, Genesee & Wyoming acquired the railroad as part of its acquisition of RailAmerica.

 Fleet

 As of December 2020, the AGR fleet consisted of the following:

 Route

 The AGR operates on a total of 339 miles of owned and leased trackage in Florida, Alabama, and Mississippi.
 Its also runs via trackage rights over BNSF Railway between Columbus and Amory, MS and Norfolk Southern Railway between Kimbrough and Mobile, AL. The AGR is separated into the following four subdivisions.

 The following route maps at right were created using actual track charts, timetables and maps with satellite imagery.